ruthhtur/ruthhtur/source/projects.html.md

 # Projects & Work

+Here's a few projects that represent the way I work.
+You can also [view my CV](/resume/).

 ## Conference Talks

+* _upcoming_ [**Pixel Up**](https://pixelup.co.za/) <br> Co-presenting and leading a workshop with [Jennifer Brook](http://jenniferbrook.com/) on how we've been using participatory design and co-creative practice at Dropbox.
-* [**UX Strat, Boulder Colorado 2017**](http://www.uxstrat.com/usa/) <br> "Building Design Strategy at Dropbox: Co-Designing with Customers" on September 18, 2017.
+* [**UX Strat USA**](http://www.uxstrat.com/usa/) <br> "Building Design Strategy at Dropbox: Co-Designing with Customers" on September 18, 2017.
 [Slides](https://www.slideshare.net/UXSTRAT/ux-strat-usa-2017-ruth-buchanan-codesigning-dropbox-innovations-with-customers)

 ##Generative Design Research
 Examples of research designed and completed at early phases of product development, before concepts are defined or often even determined:

-* [**Smart Technology Research**](/projects/smart-tech/) <br> Using longitudinal and co-creative methodology, working with users to understand what they'd like to augment or automate in their worklives, and what kind of relationship with technology _they_ dream about.
+* [**Smart Technology Research**](/projects/smart-tech/) <br> Using longitudinal and co-creative methodology, working with users to understand what they'd like to augment or automate in their worklives, and what kind of relationship with technology best suits their goals.

-* **Participatory Design Workshops with Creative Workers** <br> Several workshops in 2016 where customers self-identified and ideated around their most difficult problems working with files and collaborators.
+* **Participatory Design Workshops with Creative Workers** <br> I ran workshops in 2016 where customers self-identified and ideated around their most difficult problems working with files and collaborators, helping to anchor the team around which problems were worth solving – and how.

 * **Review Workflows Rapid Workshopping** <br> A multi-month workshop approach to determine a design strategy for how Dropbox should approach review workflows as a whole, with collaborators in both San Francisco and New York.